 Well, Prof. Sen replied, Externalities occur when one person’s action affects other persons well - being and the relevant costs and benefits are not reflected in market prices.

-arises when the public/society, citizens, at large benefit as a result of Public good work by the Government.
+A positive externality arises when the public/society, citizens, at large benefit as a result of Public good work by the Government.
 For example, construction of new road to a village, bridge, providing free or subsidized education to poor children, public safety and so on.
 These results overall benefit to the society.

-arises when the costs that pollution imposes on others.
+A negative externality arises when the costs that pollution imposes on others.
 For example, manufacturing that results in air pollution imposes costs on the whole society.
 A negative externality occurs when an individual or firm making a decision does not have to pay the full cost of the decision.
 If a good has a negative externality, then the cost to society is greater than the cost consumer is paying for it.
 Since consumers make a decision based on where their marginal cost equals their marginal benefit, and since they don't take into account the cost of the negative externality, negative externalities result in market inefficiencies unless proper action is taken.

 The Professor continued, the Tragedy of Commons is a specific case of creation negative externality.
 In general in negative externality, we discuss about how an individual or firm in the society benefits at the cost of public or Society.
 Here in Tragedy of Commons, we face the challenge of how collectively the public due to their self interest abuses the limited resources and in turn cause harm to themselves or Society at large.